PHPExpertsInc/DataTypeValidator/README.md

  ✔ Will work with an array of something

 PHPExperts\DataTypeValidator\IsAStrictDataType
+ ✔ Will say that it is a strict validator
  ✔ Will return true for valid values
  ✔ Will return false for invalid values
  ✔ Will match short classes